3OOYOON/Hangman-Game/README.md

-# Here are the files to play hangman
+# Here are the files to play Hangman

 ## How to play:
   1. You can run the HG file and play from the terminal